 From the call log

 From the call log, you can disable incoming calls from specific numbers.
-Select the number you want to block, then hit More or the 3-dot menu icon in the upper-right corner and choose Add to reject list.
+Select the number you want to block, then hit More or the three-dot menu icon in the upper-right corner and choose Add to reject list.
 This will disable incoming calls from specific numbers.

 From your contacts list